djeada/Data-Visualization/notes/choosing_plot_type.md

 - Analyzing the correlation between temperature, humidity, and crop yield.

 **Disadvantages:**
-- Limited to visualizing three variables only.
+- Traditional bubble charts are limited to visualizing three variables.
+Variations like 3D bubble charts or bubble timeline charts can represent more variables.
 - Bubble size can sometimes make it difficult to accurately compare data points.

 ## Visualizing Data Over Time